maddan23032005/Portfolio/README.md

 My goal is to build impactful technology solutions that combine Artificial Intelligence, software engineering, and scalable system design to solve meaningful real-world problems.

-## Contact

-Feel free to connect with me for collaborations, projects, internships, and discussions related to AI, Machine Learning, Full-Stack Development, and Emerging Technologies.

-Email: your-email@example.com

-LinkedIn: Your LinkedIn Profile

-GitHub: Your GitHub Profile